jhu-dvrk/dvrk-readthedocs/docs/pages/connectivity/firewire.rst

   the FPGA boards on the FireWire bus.
 These numbers usually don't match (you can use :ref:`qladisp` without options to see the mapping of nodes/board Ids)
-* The node number is determined by the Firewire bus (physical layer, or PHY) and the numbers should be sequential.
-Node 0 usually corresponds to ``/dev/fw1``, 1 to ``/dev/fw2``, etc. If you have multiple FireWire adapters, the numbering for ``/dev/fw*`` might start higher, i.e. node 0 would be associated to ``/dev/fw2``, etc.
+* The node number is determined by the FireWire bus (physical layer, or PHY) and the numbers should be sequential.
+Node 0 usually corresponds to ``/dev/fw1``, 1 to ``/dev/fw2``, etc. If you have multiple FireWire adapters, the numbering for ``/dev/fw*`` might start higher, i.e. node 0 would be associated to ``/dev/fw2``...
-* The :ref:`board Id<board-id` is determined by the physical dial on the FPGA board and is used to determine which controller is being used.
+* The :ref:`board Id<board-id>` is determined by the physical dial on the FPGA board and is used to identify which controller is connected

 Setup
 #####

-FireFire adapter
+FireWire adapter
 ****************

 You will need a FireWire adapter on the PC.
 Due to the fact that